DivyamKgp/NLP_Movie_Reviews/README.md

 In this report we are going to predict the sentiments of the movie reviews with the help of NLP tools and XGboost classifier.

 # Tools/Library
-Tools Used: Spyder , Notepad++
+Tools Used: Spyder, Notepad++, Ms Excel
-Libraries Used: pandas, regex, nltk: porterstemmer, stopwords, scikit
+Libraries Used: pandas, regex, nltk: (porterstemmer, stopwords), scikit learn: (cross_val_score, train_test_split, confusion_matrix, TfidfVectorizer), XGBoost: XGBClassifier

 # Cleaning & Pre-processing
 The raw text is pretty messy for these reviews so before we can do any analytics we need to clean things up: duplication removal etc.